menu icon

 ✏️ Things To Note:

-1. Stitch Creation: The stitch is created using a single crochet (sc) and double crochet (dc).
+1. Stitch Creation: The Celtic weave stitch is created using a mixture of double crochets and triple crochets in front post and back post.

 🪡 Materials Needed